Yacht Charter FAQs

 Remember that storage on board yachts is usually limited and it is not easy to store large hard suitcases.
 Strong duffle bags are great and are easily stored on airplanes.
 The temperature ranges from around 75f to 85f in winter and around 85f to 95f in summer.
 So you would probably spend more time in your swimsuit, shorts and T-shirts with flip flops.
 Shoes are not worn on boats and being barefoot just adds to the island style feeling.
 We recommend casual and comfortable attire on board and if you want to dress up a little for a dinner ashore or a little dancing with local entertainment, something a little more stylish may be in order.
 A light sweater and cover-up is recommended for cooler nights.
 Hats or baseball caps help keep the sun off your face.

-Your camera should definitely be on your list as you would want to share those great memories later on social media or print the photos later to show everyone what a great vacation you had.
+Your camera or GoPro should definitely be on your list as you would want to share those great memories later on social media or print the photos later to show everyone what a great vacation you had.
 If you have an underwater camera or video, bring that as you may just get to take a few stunning underwater photos of the beautiful creatures of the Caribbean Sea.

 Sunscreen is a must.
 Please bring only non-spray sunscreen as it often stains towels and decks orange because of ingredients.
 “Reef friendly” sunscreen is preferred as it does not impact on the ocean reefs.
 Check with your crew prior to departure, they may provide some.